rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
-Then I clicked new index and named it dooley-ad.
+Then I clicked the new index and named it dooley-ad.
 This index will allow me to identify any event that comes from the Client and DC VMs: <br/><br />
 <img src="https://i.imgur.com/yybvY6a.png" alt="Homelab Steps">
 <br />
 <br />